Randomized methods for dynamical low-rank approximation: Introduction

 \subsubsection{Generalized Nyström schemes}

 Generalized Nyström (GN) schemes are an alternative to the randomized SVD algorithm.
 Let us introduce first Nyström's scheme, originally proposed in \cite{nystrom1930praktische} and more recently popularized in \cite{williams2000using}.
-Let $A \in \Rnn$ be a square positive semi-definite (PSD) matrix, that is $A \succeq 0$.
+Let $A~\in~\Rnn$ be a symmetric square positive semi-definite (SPSD) matrix.
 Then, a rank-$r$ approximation is given by

 where $X$ is an $n \times r$ random sketch matrix.
 The scheme became popular in machine learning for working with kernel matrices \cite{williams2000using,scholkopf2002learning,fowlkes2004spectral}, and has been extensively analyzed in \cite{gittens2011spectral,gittens2013revisiting}.
 Interestingly, it has been observed in \cite{halko2011finding,martinsson2019randomized} and studied in \cite{gittens2013revisiting} that computing